addy118/fairshare/README.md

 1. In a new terminal, navigate to the client directory:
     ```bash
-    cd /fair-share-client
+    cd /client
     ```
-2. Create a new file named `.env` in the `fair-share-client` directory.
+2. Create a new file named `.env` in the `client` directory.
 3. Copy the following content into the file.
 The Vite publishable key is safe to expose on the client-side.

     ```env